Quantum error correction via multi-particle discrete-time quantum walk

-Note that the states of $\{\p{0}, \p{2}, \p{4}\}$ that the following scheme can protect against either $E_\mathcal{C}$~[Eq.~\eqref{eq: coin-flipping error}] or $E_\mathcal{S}$~[Eq.~\eqref{eq: position-shifting error}] are limited to only the $s_0$--$s_5$ simultaneous eigenstates.
+Note that the states of $\{\pa{0}, \pa{2}, \pa{4}\}$ that the following scheme can protect against either $E_\mathcal{C}$~[Eq.~\eqref{eq: coin-flipping error}] or $E_\mathcal{S}$~[Eq.~\eqref{eq: position-shifting error}] are limited to only the $s_0$--$s_5$ simultaneous eigenstates.
 However, this is sufficient for the purpose of quantum error correction.
-Namely, we can redundantly encode single-qubit information into this system as the simultaneous eigenstate (see the next section).
+Namely, as described in the next section, we can redundantly encode single-qubit information into this system as the simultaneous eigenstate.

-Measuring the $s_0$--$s_5$ eigenvalues--known as {\it syndrome measurement}--achieves twofold objectives.
-First, the measurement projects $E_\mathcal{C}$ or $E_\mathcal{S}$ in the particle $\p{0}$, $\p{2}$, or $\p{4}$ into bit- and phase-flip errors in the same particle.
+Measuring the $s_0$--$s_5$ eigenvalues, known as {\it syndrome measurement}, achieves twofold objectives.
+First, the measurement projects $E_\mathcal{C}$ or $E_\mathcal{S}$ in the particle $\pa{0}$, $\pa{2}$, or $\pa{4}$ into bit- and phase-flip errors in the same particle.
 Second, we identify the projected errors based on how the eigenvalues have changed, as shown in Table~\ref{table: correspondence between syndrome patterns and errors}.
-The underlying mechanism is that both $E_\mathcal{C}$ and $E_\mathcal{S}$ are linear combinations of products of bit- and phase-flip errors, each product mapping the state of $\{\p{0}$, $\p{2}$, $\p{4}\}$ into a different $s_0$--$s_5$ simultaneous eigenspace.
+The underlying mechanism is that both $E_\mathcal{C}$ and $E_\mathcal{S}$ are linear combinations of products of bit- and phase-flip errors.
+Here, each product maps the state of $\{\pa{0}$, $\pa{2}$, $\pa{4}\}$ into a different $s_0$--$s_5$ simultaneous eigenspace, since the product anti-commutes with some of the generators $s_0$--$s_5$.